NCBI-Hackathons/Resources_for_Designing_Hackathons/Daily_Schedule_Hackathon_Generic.md

     * Writers break off for writers group

-    * Editorial representative from NIH library will be there to assist.
+    * Editorial representative from library will be there to assist.

     * Everyone else documents code and writes READMEs